-3.2.1-The Cherokee device, detonated in air over Namu, produced no contamination at Bikini Atoll.
+C i r each optor to entually, essary. entry he mist the stopped e the o the i.
+As at provided 7. nal Corps, vas carely 400 tious was relg of the cessive king, howable 3.1 3.2.1 detonated in air over Namu, produced no contamination at Bikini Atoll.
 The pre-entry survey, flown at approximately H+2 hr, showed the entire atoll clear and radiation levels at background.

-3.2.2-The Zuni device, fired on the ground on Eninman, produced heavy contamination throughout the entire atoll, with the exception of Enyu Island.
+3.2.2- and a second of the ground on Eninman, produced heavy contamination throughout the entire atoll, with the exception of Enyu Island.
 Survey results at H+4 hr are shown in Fig. 3.1.
 The fact that Enyu was not contaminated was most fortunate as it allowed operations to proceed from the camp ashore in a normal manner.

-3.2.3-The Flathead device, fired on a barge off Yurochi, produced heavy contamination on the northern islands of the atoll.
+3.2.3 fired on a barge off Yurochi, produced heavy contamination on the northern islands of the atoll.
 In Fig. 3.2 are shown survey results at H+4 hr.
-No delay in recovery operations or preparation for the next shot was experienced.
+'No delay in recovery operations or preparation for the next shot was experienced.

-3.2.4-The Dakota device was also fired on a barge off Yurochi.
-H+4 hr survey results are shown in Fig. 3.3.
-Contamination levels were much lo ver than expected and recovery operations were carried out as scheduled.
+3.2.4hr survey results are shown in Fig. 3.3.
+Contamination levels were much lower than expected and recovery operations were carried out as scheduled.

-3.2.5-The Navajo device was fired on a barge off Yurochi.
-As with the Dakota, contamination levels were quite low and did not interfere with recovery operations.
+contamination levels were quite low and did not interfere with recovery operations.
 Survey results are shown in Fig. 3.4.

-3.2.6-The TEWA device was fired on a barge anchored on the reef west of Yurochi.
+3.2.6 Yurochi.
 Contamination was heavy on the northern islands of the atoll.
 In contrast to the other barge shots, contamination was also experienced on the atoll's southwestern islands.
 See Fig. 3.5 for H+4 hr survey results.
 The heavy contamination delayed some of the recovery operations and also the roll-up operations.
 Fall-out from the firing of this device contaminated Eniwetok Atoll.